ngondard/mssqlping/README.md

-## Getting Started
+## Introduction

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+This project is for my own education, no warranties provided.

 ## Folder Structure

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies
+- `lib`: the folder to maintain dependencies, you'll want to add the [jtds](http://jtds.sourceforge.net/) one.

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+In VSCode, the compiled output files will be generated in the `bin` folder by default.

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).